Silviumuraru90/RybkaCore/README.md

 ✅ Individual buys tracking <br>
 ✅ Errors catch mechanism and exception management <br>
 ✅ Uptime tracking <br>
+✅ Some weights can be set from ENV, others from a `env_var_config` file.
+This gave possibility for some vars to be updated on the fly, while the bot is running, and alter its behavior <br>
+✅ CLI args for `RYBKA_MODE` values, to avoid faulty runs if `RYBKA_MODE` was to remain cached from ENV, even after the user had changed it <br>
 ✅ Email notif. module.
 Informs the user about being low on BNB, or on USDT, or if an error occured and bot got shutdown.
 Also sends emails on start / restart actions <br>
 ✅ Dynamic adjustment (greediness) for buy-sell math of the trading pair <br>
 ✅ Live wallet data displayed for the trade pair sides and commission, dynamic adjustment with each buy - sell <br>